OPSCCnet/OPSCCnet/README.md

 - A big shoutout to segmentation models for PyTorch, which has been built by Pavel Iakubovskii

 ### Cite our work <a name="citation"></a>
-- please cite our work [ref](ref)
+- please cite our work: currently our work is under review

 ### Licence <a name="licence"></a>
-OPSCC.net is made for academic fellows.
-It is not ment for commercial bodies.
+OPSCC.net is made for academic, research use only.
+This is not a medical product.